 Topography Imaging

-Perform a cantilever tune by choosing start and end frequencies that will sweep the dither piezo drive frequency across a region chosen to span the expected resonance frequency of the selected probe [1].
+Go back to Setup, select Manual Tune, and perform a cantilever tune by choosing start and end frequencies that will sweep the dither piezo drive frequency across a region chosen to span the expected resonance frequency of the selected probe.
+Choose a drive frequency offset and target amplitude, then tune the cantilever and set the desired amplitude setpoint.[1]

 SCREEN: Start and end frequencies for tuning are selected.
+Tapping parameters are chosen (5% frequency offset and ~50 nm free space amplitude with 40 nm setpoint).
+Autotune is performed.

-Choose a drive frequency, drive amplitude and amplitude setpoint.
 Engage on the sample surface and set the desired scan size depending upon the sample and features of interest [1].

-SCREEN: Tapping parameters are chosen (5% frequency offset and ~50 nm free space amplitude with 40 nm setpoint), sample surface is engaged, and imaging/scan parameters are being set.
+SCREEN: Sample surface is engaged, and imaging/scan parameters are being set.

 Increase the amplitude setpoint in increments of 1 to 2 nanometers until the tip just loses contact with the sample surface, as seen by the trace and retrace lines failing to track each other in the height sensor channel.
 Then, decrease the amplitude setpoint by 2 to 4 nanometers so the tip is just in contact with the sample surface [1].